Fall booking opens upon the conclusion of Summer 2024

-Students engage in 4 hands-on experiences in the nation's most extensive collection of log cabins.
+Students engage in four hands-on experiences in the nation's most extensive collection of log cabins.

 During a field trip to Hart Square, students will spend 30 minutes at each demonstration listed below.

-Authentic experiences are held outdoors and in the Education Center.
+Authentic experiences are held outdoors and in the Sigmon Family Education Center.
+Our field trip day runs from 9:30 a.m. to 1:15 p.m.

 Students - $15

 Chaperones - $20 (Limited to 50 per day)

 School Staff - Free